atoft/cpp-learning/lesson1/readme.md

 int main()       // This is a function taking no arguments and returning an integer.
 {                // The syntax should be familiar from Java or C#.

-    int myVariable = 5;         // Declaring local variables.
+    int myVariable = 5;         // Defining local variables.
     int myOtherVariable = 6;

     int result = (myVariable + myOtherVariable) * 2;                            // Example of an arithemtic expression.

-    result = result + 2;                             // Variables are mutable by default :(
+    result = result + 2;                        // By default, variables can be changed again after they are defined.

-    // Writing to the standard output (e.g. your terminal).
+    // Writing to cout, the standard output (e.g. your terminal).
     // cout is an example of a "stream" and << is an operator used to write to a stream.
     // You won't encounter these too often so don't worry about it for now. std::cout << "Hello world, the value is: " << result << std::endl;